ItIsBibby/finalCapstone/README.md

 The Contact page contains a table of comments relating to teams, which a user can add to using the input boxes.
 There is also an input box for sending a message to the site, although this currently does not lead anywhere.
 ![contact](https://user-images.githubusercontent.com/104395426/212315402-e61a5348-27c0-4191-89f3-9fcc9eab3318.png)

+## Next steps
+It's not the prettiest site, my main priority when creating this was creating an editable table using session storage that manipulates the DOM, so the CSS needs an overhaul.

 ## Credits
 Joe Bibby - joseph_bibby@hotmail.co.uk